 How to spend three days in Buenos Aires

 Buenos Aires is a large city, it's massive really.
 So you can easily spend a week or two here and never get bored!
 When I came for for the first time in 2009, I had two weeks to spend here.
-I thought I would explore more of Argentina, but I spent all fourteen days constantly exploring Buenos Aires.
-I never got bored, and having lived here for 9 years, I can honestly say I still have yet to run out of new things to see.
+I thought I would explore more of Argentina, but I spent all fourteen days exploring Buenos Aires.
+I never got bored.
+And now having lived here for 9 years, I can honestly say I still have yet to run out of new things to see.

 So don’t underestimate the time this city needs and if you have the time to spare, spend at least a week here.
 Unfortunately, time is a luxury that we don't always have.
-So don’t worry, a lot can be done in only a few days!
+If you find yourself limited on time, a lot can be done in only a few days!
 If you only have three days in Buenos Aires, this is the perfect itinerary to hit all the highlights!

 also read: The Ultimate Buenos Aires City Guide

 If you have more time to spend than only 4 nights in Buenos Aires, you can spread this three day Buenos Aires itinerary out over more days for a more leisurely pace.
 There are so many things to do in Buenos Aires that there's really no such thing as too much time.
 Consider visiting more off the beat neighborhoods like Chacarita or Mataderos.

 And if you have at least a week in Buenos Aires, add a couple day trips to this itinerary.
 Check out this list of my favorite day trips from Buenos Aires that include things like spending a day in Uruguay, visiting a working ranch or learning polo.

 I may be cheating a bit with this Buenos Aires in 3 days itinerary because I'm not counting the day you arrive.
 Most flights into Buenos Aires are overnight, arriving in the morning or midday, so you'll actually have quite a bit of daylight to take advantage of.